Funding Our Future

 • All U.S. transit systems receive public funding because public transit is a public service, just like parks, roads, bridges, trails and other infrastructure.
 Anyone can use DART services!

-• The percentage of local funding DART receives (62 percent of DART’s total budget) aligns with what other transit agencies receive from local funding.
+• The percentage of local funding DART receives (60-70% of DART’s total budget) aligns with what other transit agencies receive from local funding.

 • Most transit systems of DART’s size are funded with sales tax, not property tax.
 Property tax is the only funding mechanism authorized by the Iowa Legislature for member communities to use, except in the City of Des Moines.